renan-souza/renan-souza.github.io/_includes/publications.md

 <div id="bib_souza_efficient_2019C" style="display: none; background-color: #eee; font-family:Courier; font-size: 0.8em; text-align: justify; border-color: gray; border: 1px solid lightgray;">
 @inproceedings&#123;souza_efficient_2019,<br/>&nbsp;&nbsp;abstract = &#123;Computational  Science  and  Engineering  (CSE) projects are typically developed by multidisciplinary teams.
 Despite being part of the same project, each team manages its own workflows, using  specific  execution  environments  and  data processingtools.
 Analyzing the data processed by all workflows globally is a core task in a CSE project.
 However, this analysis is hard because the data generated by these workflows are not integrated.
 In addition, since these workflows may take a long time to execute, data analysis needs to be done at runtime to reduce cost and time of the CSE project.
 A typical solution in scientific data analysis is to capture and relate the data in a provenance database while the workflows run, thus allowing for data analysisat runtime.
 However, the main problem is that such data capture competes with the running workflows, adding significant overhead to their execution.
 To mitigate this problem, we introduce in this paper a system called ProvLake, which adopts design principles for providing efficientdistributed data capture from the workflows.
 While capturing the data, ProvLake logically integrates and ingests them into a provenance database ready for analyses at runtime.
 We validated  ProvLake ina  real  use  case  in  the  O&G  industry encompassing four workflows that process 5TB datasets for a deep learning classifier.
-Compared with Komadu, the closest solution that meets our goals, our approach enables runtime multiworkflow data analysis with much smaller overhead, such as 0.1\%.&#125;,<br/>&nbsp;&nbsp;author = &#123;Souza, Renan and Azevedo, Leonardo and Thiago, Raphael and Soares, Elton and Nery, Marcelo and Netto, Marco and Brazil, Emilio Vital and Cerqueira, Renato and Valduriez, Patrick and Mattoso, Marta&#125;,<br/>&nbsp;&nbsp;booktitle = &#123;&#123;IEEE&#125; International Conference on e-Science (eScience)&#125;,<br/>&nbsp;&nbsp;doi = &#123;10.1109/eScience.2019.00047&#125;,<br/>&nbsp;&nbsp;keyword = &#123;Multiworkflow provenance, Multi-Data Lineage, Data Lake Provenance, ProvLake&#125;,<br/>&nbsp;&nbsp;link = &#123;https://doi.org/10.1109/eScience.2019.00047&#125;,<br/>&nbsp;&nbsp;pages = &#123;1--10&#125;,<br/>&nbsp;&nbsp;pdf = &#123;https://hal-lirmm.ccsd.cnrs.fr/lirmm-02265932/document&#125;,<br/>&nbsp;&nbsp;title = &#123;Efficient Runtime Capture of Multiworkflow Data Using Provenance&#125;,<br/>&nbsp;&nbsp;year = &#123;2019&#125;<br/>&#125;<br/><br/>
+Compared with Komadu, the closest solution that meets our goals, our approach enables runtime multiworkflow data analysis with much smaller overhead, such as 0.1\%.&#125;,<br/>&nbsp;&nbsp;author = &#123;Souza, Renan and Azevedo, Leonardo and Thiago, Raphael and Soares, Elton and Nery, Marcelo and Netto, Marco and Brazil, Emilio Vital and Cerqueira, Renato and Valduriez, Patrick and Mattoso, Marta&#125;,<br/>&nbsp;&nbsp;booktitle = &#123;IEEE International Conference on e-Science&#125;,<br/>&nbsp;&nbsp;doi = &#123;10.1109/eScience.2019.00047&#125;,<br/>&nbsp;&nbsp;keyword = &#123;Multiworkflow provenance, Multi-Data Lineage, Data Lake Provenance, ProvLake&#125;,<br/>&nbsp;&nbsp;link = &#123;https://doi.org/10.1109/eScience.2019.00047&#125;,<br/>&nbsp;&nbsp;pages = &#123;1--10&#125;,<br/>&nbsp;&nbsp;pdf = &#123;https://hal-lirmm.ccsd.cnrs.fr/lirmm-02265932/document&#125;,<br/>&nbsp;&nbsp;title = &#123;Efficient Runtime Capture of Multiworkflow Data Using Provenance&#125;,<br/>&nbsp;&nbsp;year = &#123;2019&#125;<br/>&#125;<br/><br/>
 </div>